 To change, open the Settings App and search for “Edit language and keyboard options”.

 3. If pressing a key once type multiple characters.
-Then, you need to increase repeat delay.
+Then, you need to increase the repeat delay.

 4. If the computer beeps while typing.
-Then, make sure sticky keys and toggle keys are disabled.
-You can check by going into keyboard settings.
+Then, make sure the sticky keys and toggle keys are disabled.
+You can check by going into the keyboard settings.